Home Majors Mathematics

-Mathematics Degree
+Mathematics

 Students study abstract mathematical structures including algebra, analysis, topology, number theory, and logic, developing rigorous proof-writing and problem-solving skills.
 Graduates typically pursue careers in finance, data science, software engineering, actuarial science, cryptography, and teaching, or continue to graduate programs in mathematics and related fields.
 Mathematics graduates are among the most versatile and well-compensated bachelor's degree holders due to their exceptional quantitative reasoning skills.

-What Mathematics Graduates Do
+What Mathematics graduates do

 With a mathematics degree, you’re prepared for a wide spectrum of careers.
 In the booming field of data science, you'll spend your days writing Python code to tame messy datasets, building predictive models to solve business problems, and creating visualizations to explain your findings to non-technical leaders.
 A more traditional path is secondary school teaching, where your time is spent planning lessons, managing a classroom, and finding creative ways to make algebra click for students.
 While teaching offers many openings, data science and statistics roles are expanding much more rapidly.